telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 ## Configuring the Fiddler proxy on iOS Emulator

-The later versions of the iOS simulators, accessible through Xcode, are using the macOS system proxy by default.
+The later versions of the iOS simulators, accessible through XCode, are using the macOS system proxy by default.

 1. In Fiddler Everywhere, open the **Traffic** pane and enable the system capturing mode by toggling ON the **System Proxy** switch.